Time fractional stochastic differential equations driven by pure jump L\'evy noise: Introduction

 In this paper, we actually deal with a random analog of the above example.
 We will use a Poisson random measure to model jumps.
 There are two types of jumps, the first type are the ``small jumps'' and there are infinitely many of them in any finite time interval.
 We deal with the small jumps by compensating the jumps and the procedure is similar to the white noise case.
 For large jumps, we use the interlacing procedure, see chapter 2 of \cite{App}.
-However, due to the memory term, we need a finer analysis as the above example.
+However, due to the memory term, we need a finer analysis than the usual interlacing procedure in \cite[Chapter 2]{App}.